jetstream-cloud/js2docs/docs/faq/general-faq.md

 where the tg-xxxxxxxxx is your XSEDE allocation number and network-name-or-UUID is the custom network you've created in that allocation.

 This FAQ topic may move to its own page in the future.

+---

+### How do I keep a program running on a VM even if I log out or get disconnected?

+If you want to start a workflow and have it run, that's a unix capability.

+Tutorials like [How to Run Linux Commands in Background](https://linuxize.com/post/how-to-run-linux-commands-in-background/){target=_blank}

+show a number of methods shown here on how to start a program and leave it running, even if your connection disconnects.

+I'd suggest looking at the nohup command.
+As that page says:

+*"Another way to keep a process running after the shell exit is to use nohup.*

+*The nohup command executes another program specified as its argument and ignores all SIGHUP (hangup) signals.
+SIGHUP is a signal that is sent to a process when its controlling terminal is closed."*

+To run a command in the background using the nohup command, type:

+    nohup command &

+If you want to log any terminal output to a file, you can use one of these commands below.

+To redirect standard output and standard error to different files:

+    nohup myprogram > myprogram.out 2> myprogram.err

+or to the same file:

+    nohup myprogram > myprogram.out 2>&1